shdeville/TechHub-Theme-Enhancement-and-Features/README.md

 ## quote_builder.js
 This script generates a downloadable PDF quote from the items currently in the user's shopping cart.
 When triggered, it creates a styled layout with item details, prices, quantities, totals, and disclaimers, using the html2pdf library to export it.
 It includes item options and technical specs when available, and appends a footer with pricing terms and links.
 A secondary action allows users to "send" the quote, redirecting them to a specified page after a short delay.

+## carousel.js
+This script automatically advances a carousel on the homepage of TechHub every 10 seconds by simulating a click on the right arrow button.
+It only runs when the page is visible and the user is not hovering over the carousel.
+The script pauses the auto-advance if the user hovers over the carousel or switches to a different browser tab, and resumes when appropriate.
+It also ensures that all necessary event listeners are set up after the page loads, with a fallback retry if the carousel element is not immediately available.